Butler 8th Grade Field Trip to

 Spending money: $30-$50 will be enough for vending and small souvenirs.
 More will be needed if you plan to purchase T-shirts or sweatshirts.

 Food and beverages are permitted on the buses and in hotel rooms.
-Our first meal is lunch on Saturday.
-Eat breakfast before you leave or bring something easy to eat on the bus.
-Only drinks with resealable containers are allowed.
+Only water is allowed on the bus.
 Students are expected to discard waste and keep buses and rooms clean.
 If not, snack privileges will be revoked.

-Bus Travel: Take all items on board the bus that you plan to use throughout the day, including phones, cameras, jackets, spending money, snacks/drinks.
+What to Bring: Take all items on board the bus that you plan to use throughout the day, including phones, cameras, jackets, and spending money (not required – keep to minimum).
+Please send healthy snacks and water.

 Weather: We will be outside and walking A LOT!
 Wear comfortable shoes.
 Check the DC forecast and pack accordingly, including jacket/rain coats.